breimanntools/aaanalysis/README.rst

 If you are looking to make publication-ready plots with a view lines of code, see our `Plotting Prelude <https://https://aaanalysis.readthedocs.io/en/latest/generated/plotting_prelude.htmll>`_.

+You can find the official documentation at `Read The Docs <https://aaanalysis.readthedocs.io/en/latest/>`_.

 Install
 =======
 **AAanalysis** can be installed either from `PyPi <https://pypi.org/project/aaanalysis>`_ or